 Your endocrine system is a complex system of hormones that regulates many of your body’s functions.
 The body’s endocrine system includes the pancreas, the thyroid, parathyroid, pineal, hypothalamus, adrenal and pituitary glands.
 It also involves many other organs that respond to, modify, or metabolize hormones.

-Caregivers on the CMH Endocrinology Clinic team will work with you to address, treat and manage a variety of conditions related to hormones, including endocrine disorders.
-The Endocrinology Clinic is conveniently located with the Diabetes Education and Medical Nutrition Therapy program offices.
+Caregivers on the CMH Endocrinology Clinic team in Astoria specialize in hormone and diabetes treatments and will work with you to address, treat and manage a variety of conditions related to hormones, including endocrine disorders.
+The Endocrinology Clinic here in Astoria is staffed by experienced endocrinologists and conveniently located with the Diabetes Education and Medical Nutrition Therapy program offices.

 A: No, the CMH Endocrinology Clinic only treats patients 18 and older.

 Q: What happens if I need surgery?click to open

 If surgery is advised, your provider will talk with you about what choices you have.
 If you decide to have the surgery, you and your provider will talk about what the surgery involves, schedule a date for the surgery, and order any other tests needed.